-When it comes to an emergency, how do you know the difference, and what do you do if you really have to call for emergency services?
+How do you recognize a plumbing emergency, and what do you do if you really have to call for emergency services?

 While emergency services are available, you do not want to call for a plumbing emergency if you do not have to.
 Some issues that seem like major problems can actually wait until the next day (and regular hours) if you can do a little troubleshooting.

-Minor leaks can wait if you can shut off the valve on the appliance itself, also.
-If turning off the water is not possible, and using buckets, towels, and mops is not going to get you through the night, call in an expert plumber immediately before the water causes more than just plumbing damage.
+Also, minor leaks can wait if you can shut off the valve on the appliance itself.
+If turning off the water is not possible, and using buckets, towels, and mops is not going to get you through the night, call in anplumber immediately before the water causes more than just plumbing damage.

 So you have troubleshooted your options and you still feel that you really need to get someone into your home who knows what they are doing.
 That’s perfectly fine!
 Knowing what you should ask ahead of time when you make that phone call will help you understand what you are getting into and help the plumbing company streamline the call.